filebrowser/filebrowser/README.md

 }
 ```

 The `scope`, `allowCommands`, `allowEdit`, `allowNew` and `commands` options are the defaults for new users.
 To set a configuration file, you will need to pass the path with a flag, like this: `filemanager --config=/path/to/config.json`.

 Otherwise, you may not want to use a configuration file, which can be done using the following flags:

 ```
--allow-commands
+-address string
+      Address to listen to (default is all of them) -allow-commands
       Default allow commands option (default true) -allow-edit